- Python 99.3%

 - Public Telegram Channels: Bridge any public channel to a Delta Chat broadcast group.

-- Historical Context: Automatically pre-fills newly bridged channels with the last 3 historical posts.
+/channelssync): Force-refresh names and avatars of all bridged channels from Telegram (supports both Bot API and Userbot). - Historical Context: Automatically pre-fills newly bridged channels with the last 3 historical posts.

 - Userbot Mode: Bridge channels without needing administrator permissions.